energywebfoundation/origin/docs/user-guide-glossary.md

 - Unbundled (products): contracts that sell only energy OR EACs, not both together

 ## Exchange Deposit Account
 [Energy Attribute Certificates (EACs)](#energy-attribute-certificate) are represented as blockchain tokens, so they must be transferred on to the blockchain in order to be deposited to the Exchange.
 The Origin Exchange creates a unique smart contract wallet for each organization that wants to trade on the exchange, which is the Exchange Deposit account.
 This wallet acts as a deposit account on the exchange.
 Every organization is tied to exactly one account to allow for easy accounting within the Origin Exchange.

 As common practice for blockchain exchanges, this deposit account is tied to the organization but owned by the Exchange operator on-chain. **This account is auto-generated by the platform** (see [account deployer service](https://github.com/energywebfoundation/origin/blob/a1c3332ec263b26cbd1b89768c03328658c18226/packages/trade/exchange/src/pods/account-deployer/account-deployer.service.ts#L23))).
-By depositing EACs to the Exchange, users put them in the custody of this operator.
-It's important to note that certificates are not stored in the Exchange Deposit account.
-The Exchange Deposit account is a smart contract that forwards certificates to the Exchange's [hot wallet](#hot-wallet) address.
-This wallet account stores all EACs that are currently being active on the exchange.
+By depositing EACs to the Exchange, users put them in the custody of this operator. **It is important to note that certificates are not stored in the Exchange Deposit account.** The Exchange Deposit account is a smart contract that forwards certificates to the Exchange's [hot wallet](#hot-wallet) address.
+The hot wallet stores all EACs that are currently being active on the exchange.
 All operations that users can do with the on-chain EACs, such as transferring and claiming, are restricted this way.
 This ensures that all operations that are performed on the Origin Exchange are valid.

 The Exchange [hot wallet](#hot-wallet) has a balance that stores the information on which and how many [Energy Attribute Certificate's](#energy-attribute-certificate) are currently being held by the organization in the account.
-The balance is divided into an 'active' and 'locked component', with assets that are currently being traded on the exchange being 'locked'.
+The balance is divided into an 'active' and 'locked component', with assets that are currently being traded (posted for sale) on the exchange being 'locked'.

 Once they are on the Exchange, the EACs are tokenized [assets](#asset), and they can be: